 However, thanks to dedicated clinicians and researchers, doctors now understand the underlying cause and have developed methods to treat trigeminal neuralgia.

 You may already have a trigeminal neuralgia procedure scheduled, or you could simply be looking for ways to relieve the pain.
-The following information will help you manage your symptoms at home, without surgery.
+The following information provides some examples on how to relieve trigeminal neuralgia pain at home, without surgery.
 However, it’s important to understand that these methods are only palliative and don’t present a solution to the underlying cause.

 Understanding Trigeminal Neuralgia